2018 Southeastern Technical College GOAL and Rick Perkins Award of Excellence Winners Announced

 Noelia Santana, a Dental Hygiene student from Reidsville, won the 2018 GOAL for Southeastern Tech.

 Santana is a first-generation student, and a graduate of Tattnall County High School.
 Her parents immigrated to the country 20 years ago and worked every day so that Santana and her older sister could attend school.
-Her father encouraged her to put all her energy into school so she would not have to "suffer in the sun like us."
+Her father encouraged her to put all her energy into school so she would not have to "suffer in this life like us."

 "They instilled values in us that I will always carry with me: work hard, value your education, if you fall down eight times, get up nine times.
 And be thankful," Santana said.